G8, raising pressure on Iran, puts oil stocks on standby

 CAMP DAVID, Maryland (Reuters) - Leaders of the Group of Eight major economies raised the pressure on Iran on Saturday, signaling their readiness to tap into emergency oil stockpiles quickly this summer if tougher new sanctions on Tehran threaten to strain supplies.

-“We remain united in our grave concern over Iran’s nuclear program,” the G8 leaders said in a statement summing up the results of their meeting in Camp David in rural Maryland.

-In unusually blunt language, the G8 put the International Energy Agency -- the West’s energy adviser responsible for coordinating reserves -- on standby for action.
+In unusually blunt language, the G8 put the International Energy Agency -- the West’s energy advisor responsible for coordinating reserves -- on standby for action.

 It was the clearest sign yet that U.S. President Barack Obama is winning support for tapping government-held oil stocks for the second time in two years.

-“Looking ahead to the likelihood of further disruptions in oil sales and the expected increased demand over the coming months, we are monitoring the situation closely and stand ready to call upon the International Energy Agency to take appropriate action to ensure that the market is fully and timely supplied,” the G8 said in separate statement earlier on Saturday.
+“Looking ahead to the likelihood of further disruptions in oil sales and the expected increased demand over the coming months, we are monitoring the situation closely and stand ready to call upon the International Energy Agency to take appropriate action to ensure that the market is fully and timely supplied,” the G8 said in a communique after a summit at Camp David.

 The meeting came just days before the next round of Iran talks, to be held in Baghdad.
 Western countries suspect Iran’s nuclear program is aimed at making a nuclear bomb, a charge Tehran denies.
 The U.N. nuclear chief is also due to fly to Tehran on Sunday in an apparent bid to secure a deal enabling his inspectors to probe suspicions of atomic bomb research.

-“All of us are firmly committed to continuing with the approach of sanctions and pressure in combination with diplomatic discussions,” Obama told reporters.
+“All of us are firmly committed to continuing with the approach of sanctions and pressure in combination with diplomatic discussions,” Obama told reporters at the presidential retreat in Camp David.

 “And our hope is that we can resolve this issue in a peaceful fashion that respects Iran’s sovereignty and its rights in the international community, but also recognizes its responsibilities,” he said.

-Although it made no explicit mention of oil reserves, the message was unmistakable.
-“That’s what the IEA does ... it coordinates the release of strategic reserves,” Michael Froman, a senior White House aide, told reporters.
+Although it made no explicit mention of oil reserves, the message was unmistakable, analysts said.

 The meeting also showed that this month’s slump in oil prices has not deterred Obama from moving toward tapping the Strategic Petroleum Reserve (SPR) again - an unprecedented second release for a U.S. president.
 That could expose him to criticism from Republicans that he is using a national security tool to win votes this November.

-Froman said although oil prices have been declining in recent weeks, they remain high.
-He said the G8 did not discuss any specific trigger that would prompt action.
+Michael Froman, a senior White House aide, told reporters that although oil prices have been declining in recent weeks, they remain high.
+He said the G8 was committed to keeping global oil markets well supplied, but did not discuss any specific trigger that would prompt action.

-“It’s an important statement to the market, to consumers, to producers, to the Iranians that the G8... has a common position, that they are ready to act, and to act through the IEA, to ensure that the market is fully... supplied as these sanctions go fully into effect,” he said.
+“Referring to the IEA is a way to talk about the SPR, without talking about the SPR,” said Levi.

+Britain, France and Japan have all signaled their readiness to press ahead with a release of reserves, according to sources and media reports, although the head of the IEA and the European Union’s energy chief have both recently said they see no need to act.
+Germany too has resisted tapping stockpiles again, after last year’s release to make up for Libya’s disruption.

 SPARE CAPACITY ‘PRUDENTLY’ DIMINISHED

-“There have been increasing disruptions in the supply of oil to the global market over the past several months, which pose a substantial risk to global economic growth,” the statement said.
+“There have been increasing disruptions in the supply of oil to the global market over the past several months, which pose a substantial risk to global economic growth,” it said.

 “In response, major producers have increased their output while drawing prudently on excess capacity.”

-Saudi officials have highlighted the 80 million barrels they are storing at home and abroad to assure consumer nations that they can keep the world supplied with crude without the need to tap into emergency stocks.
+Saudi officials have highlighted the 80 million barrels it is storing at home and abroad, measures meant to assure consumer nations that it can keep the world supplied with crude without the need to tap into emergency stocks.

 Tapping the reserves is not a foregone conclusion.
 It is unclear yet whether Obama and allies would opt to wait and see if Iran’s exports fall and prices spike, or move preemptively to head off a speculative panic that could drive U.S. gasoline quickly above $4 a gallon.